juandpinto/thesis-manuscript/source/11_background.md

 #### Frequency

 Frequency can refer to either raw frequency (sometimes called absolute frequency) or normalized frequency.
-Raw frequency is simply the total number of times that a specific word or word family is attested in the corpus.
-Normalized frequency is a measure of how many times the item appears *per every x tokens* in the corpus.
-This is usually calculated to be per-million-tokens, though it can vary.
+Raw frequency is simply the total number of times that a specific word is attested in the corpus.
+Normalized frequency is a measure of how many times the item appears *for every x tokens* in the corpus.
+This is usually calculated to be per-million-tokens, though the exact count can vary.
 Using normalized frequency is more meaningful since it is easier to compare with frequencies found in other corpora.

+Frequency forms the core of frequency word lists, and it is also their most simple measure.
+A word list can be created using frequency alone.
+However, other measures, such as range, help take into account important factors that frequency ignores.

 #### Range

-Sorell (2013), 18:
-> A word’s range refers to the number of individual texts or samples in which a word occurs in a particular study.
-This term was apparently coined by Thorndike in his pioneering word frequency study (Fries & Traver, 1960: 21).
+Range is a measure of the number of sub-corpora—or sections of a corpus—in which the word can be found [@FriesEnglishWordLists1960].
+Range is also sometimes referred to as *contextual diversity* [@BrysbaertMovingKuceraFrancis2009].
+To measure this, a corpus must first be divided into a series of sub-corpora.
+As of now, there is no real consensus on a specific way to do this, so different word lists may contain very different range measures based on the method chosen by the researcher.
+Like frequency, range can also be normalized to make the number more meaningful for inter-study comparison.

+Nation has gone as far as to suggest that "range figures are more important than frequency figures, because a range figure shows how widely used a word is." [-@NationMakingusingword2016, p.
+103] This conclusion is corroborated by studies such as that of Adelman, Brown, and Quesada, which found that range better explained the findings of lexical decision tasks by 1%–3% [@AdelmanContextualdiversitynot2006].
+The value of calculating range is that it provides a simple way to evaluate skewed frequency results.
+For example, a word may be rare overall in a language, but if it happens to be very common in only a few texts, it can still attain an inappropriately high place on the frequency list.
+This often occurs with specialized words that are only used by a very specific subset of the population but with high frequency.
+By calculating range, it becomes easy to identify these words.

+The question then becomes, what to do once these words are found.
+How can range and frequency be used in tandem?
+One possibility, suggested by Nation and used by <!-- examples -->, is to decide on a minimum range, discard any words that fall below this bar, and order only the remaining words by frequency.
+This approach, however, relies on a subjective decision that becomes diffcult to replicate with other corpora.
+The fate of words with range close to the cutoff point is to be either completely thrown out or kept in their original position.
+Shifting the word's position on the list—its rank—is more sensical, but this can quickly become messy and subjective as well.
+Dispersion tries to solve this problem.

 #### Dispersion